 Lakeview was established in 1876, some 30 years after Fremont's exploration.
 After the Indians were subdued, a land office was set up, and the vast rangeland surrounding the new community was opened to ranchers.
 From its days as a cow town, Lakeview has continued its role as the business center for the region.
 Industries center on agriculture, government services, lumber, tourism and wood products.

 Recreational activities are available around town and in the nearby Fremont-Winema National Forest.
 The national forest's desert country and mountains provide numerous opportunities for anglers, golfers, mountain bikers, hikers, hunters, rock hounds and skiers.
 Hang gliding also is a popular sport in this area.
-Native plants and wildlife can be seen along the Lakeview Nature Trail, which is entered through the Lakeview Park at Center and D streets.
 The Summer Lake Hot Springs, 41777 SR 31, are among the other interesting features along the state road, which roughly follows Fremont's old route.

 Visitor InfoLake County Chamber of Commerce 126 N. E St. LAKEVIEW, OR 97630.
 Phone:(541)947-6040